martybmusic/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+We can utilize 'useRouteMatch' to access a match without actually rendering a route.

 1. How would you explain form validation to someone who has never programmed before?

+Form Validation is a safeguard for our code, ensuring that the required form components are filled out correctly and to verify that the form is fully controlled.

 1. In 1-2 sentences, define end to end testing.

+In a way, it is a process where we comb for bugs across the entire user experience.
+We can mimic user behavior (i.e. clicks, typing) to ensure that the components on our page are all working as we intend them to.

 ## Instructions